 We believe He's Coming Again God, who created the heavens and the earth, will one day bring life on earth to a conclusion.
 While accepting various understandings of how God will bring this about, we believe that Christ will come again and will call His own to Himself, as He promised.

 About Church Membership We are a free and independent church under Christ.
-Guided by a Board of Elders, we determine our own policies and practices in light of biblical expectations, and we voluntarily cooperate with other Christian groups in fulfilling our Lord's Great Commission.
+Guided by a team of Elders, we determine our own policies and practices in light of biblical expectations, and we voluntarily cooperate with other Christian groups in fulfilling our Lord's Great Commission.
 We have this requirement for church membership:

 One must be a believer in Jesus Christ as the only Son of God, be willing to repent of sin and surrender to His Lordship, to confess this faith before others, obey Him in Christian baptism and to continue in faithful discipleship.
 Also, see our page on why we value church membership.

 Ministry The New Testament teaches the ministry of all believers, recognizing that the Holy Spirit gives various gifts to members of the body so that every member can make a contribution to the effective ministry of the entire church.